HAW-AI/VS-2012-WS-A2-PDTT/README.md

     timer:sleep(100).
     Coord ! start_distributed_gcd_calculation.

+Note that `starter:start(N)` starts N starter which then take the amount of GCD processes to start from the steeringvalues the coordinator sends to the starter.
+So you end up with `N * ggtprozessnummer` GCD Clients.

 start_distributed_gcd_calculation will pick a random start value between 1-100 but you can also specify a gcd to search for with: